 Most hotels are situated east of Lake Bled, where also the village of Bled, paid swimming pools as well as most shops and restaurants are to be found.

-The best locations for a free swim are by the camping area and hotels/apartments southwest or south of the lake.
+The best locations for a free swim are by the camping area southwest of the lake.
 If your main intentions are swimming and sunbathing, you might want to consider that area for accommodation, too.
 Otherwise, Bled Village near the lake is the most convenient choice.

-The relatively small Bled Castle is divided into two levels.
+The relatively small Bled Castle, standing on the top of a cliff, is divided into two levels.
 This brochure contains everything you need to know about visiting the castle.
 The castle is not far away, but you’re in for a pretty steep climb.
 Depending on the route, there’s plenty of stairs along the way.

 More information: blejski-grad.si